soihenry/Omnifood-project/README.md

+# Project Omnifood: A Healthy Food Delivery Company
-#This is project created alongside with Udemy course: [Build Responsive Real World Websites with HTML5 and CSS3](https://www.udemy.com/course/design-and-develop-a-killer-website-with-html5-and-css3/)
+This is a project created alongside with Udemy course: [Build Responsive Real World Websites with HTML5 and CSS3](https://www.udemy.com/course/design-and-develop-a-killer-website-with-html5-and-css3/).

 Although there are many templates out there we can use for building amazing websites, I have learned so much from building the website from scratch.

 Topics covered include: